hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 }
 ```

-If we had access to the source code for all the potentially malicious software that we want to investigate then we could easily determine what resources a piece of software is requesting from the operating system just like we can see that the hypothetical program above is accessing a file named "myreport.docx" on the computer's harddrive.
+If we had access to the source code for all the potentially malicious software that we want to investigate then we could easily determine what resources a piece of software is requesting from the operating system just like we can see that the hypothetical program above is accessing a file named "myreport.docx" on the computer's hard drive.

 But that is most definitely not the case.
 Instead, we will have to rely on a tool that will allow us to snoop on executing programs and see what system calls they are making.